Major change: a practical guide to restructuring in Australia

 By law, you must fairly take the employees’ feedback into consideration.

 It may be that they have identified a flaw in the proposal or an option you hadn’t considered.
-We have seen plenty of instances of an employee coming up with a new idea that means the original proposal changes, or the business decides not to restructure after all.
+We have seen plenty of instances of an employee coming up with a new idea that results in the original restructure proposal changing, or the business deciding not to restructure after all.

 If you choose to continue with the original proposal, you need to be able to justify why.